DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/onResourceDeleting.md

 #include common-ref-elementparam with { element: "widget" }

 ##### field(e.key): any
-The deleted resource key.
+The key of the deleted resource.

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.

 ##### field(e.values): any
-The deleted resource values.
+The values of the deleted resource.

 ---